Sobou F.C.: Decline and return to regional competition

 In 2007, the club took part in one of the regional competitions intended to be a feeder for the 2007 National Club Championship.
 Although the national competition didn't materialise, the Momase regional did take place, but Sobou were unable to make an impact on the competition.
 They did, however, clinch their ninth regional title with a 2–1 victory over Sogeram on 27 October 2007.
 In 2008, Sobou won the Momase Regional Championship and qualified for the National Club Championship, but did not reach the final.
 They finished second in the Lahi Regional League that year.

 Following the suspension of the Lahi FA in 2009, the club's records go dark until 2018, when the club reached the final of the Lahi Regional League before losing on penalties to Consort United.

-In 2019, the club was one of the teams that took part in the relaunched Momase Regional Championship, bidding to become the region's representative at the renewed National Club Championships later in the year.
+In 2019, the club took part in the relaunched Momase Regional Championship, bidding to become the region's representative at the renewed National Club Championship.